Mexico

 Description:

-• The Ministry of Health is responsible for:
+In addition, the law provides the Ministry of Health is responsible for:

 I) Establishing a permanent system of epidemiological surveillance of nutrition;